ikaro-souza/EShopMS/README.md

   state of one service
   to all the others that need to know about it via a message broker like RabbitMQ.

-### Mediator Pattern (With MediatR library)

-The Mediator Pattern decouples components by providing a common interface they can communicate through, instead of directly communicating with one another.
-This pattern exemplifies the Dependency Inversion principle, because components depend on the mediator interface (an abstraction) rather than directly on each other, applying DIP even between peers.